vmware-archive/concourse-vrealize-automation-resource/README.md

 #### Parameters

 * `wait`: *Required.* Set to true if Concourse pipeline has to wait until vRealize Automation pipeline execution completes.
 Otherwise set it to false.
+* `waitTimeout`: *Optional.* Waiting timeout value in minutes for vRealize Automation pipeline execution.
+Default value is 1440 minutes (24 hours).
+This custom value is considered only when wait is set to true.
 * `input`: *Optional.* Input to vRealize Automation pipeline.
 This param takes key-value pairs and passes them to vRealize Automation pipeline as Input Parameters.